Chance for artists to contribute to new Caribbean art exhibition

-Artists around the world have their work included in a new research and art exhibition that opens in London - focussing on Caribbean people and their creativity in the face of poverty, inequality and violence.
+Artists around the world have the opportunity to have their work included in a major new exhibition that focuses on Caribbean people and their creativity in the face of poverty, inequality and violence.

-The exhibition will launch at the British Library’s Knowledge Centre on Sunday 25 June as part of a two-day conference, before touring the UK as mobile digital research and art exhibitions in Leeds, Glasgow, Birmingham and London.
+The exhibition opens in London this summer before touring the UK as mobile digital art exhibitions in Leeds, Glasgow, Birmingham and London.

-It links to Caribbean In/Securities: Creativity and Negotiation in the Caribbean (CARISCC) – a global research project led by the University of Birmingham and joining experts in Caribbean Studies in the UK, Netherlands, West Indies and Canada.
+It links to Caribbean In/Securities: Creativity and Negotiation in the Caribbean (CARISCC) – a global research project led by experts at the University of Birmingham and joining experts in Caribbean security in the UK, Netherlands, West Indies and Canada.

-Exhibition organisers searched for artwork submissions that address how Caribbean people experience security and insecurity in daily life, yet contribute strongly to regional and global political and artistic cultures.
+Exhibition organisers are looking for artwork submissions that address how Caribbean people experience security and insecurity in daily life, yet contribute strongly to regional and global political and artistic cultures.

-The exhibition is part of the Leverhulme Trust-funded research network project, which focuses on the struggle to sustain secure livelihoods and neighbourhoods, and the ways in which creative people take risks to fuel their creativity.
+The exhibition connects with the Leverhulme Trust-funded research network project, which focuses on the struggle to sustain secure livelihoods and neighbourhoods, and the ways in which creative people take risks to fuel their creativity.

 “Our research project focusses on the Caribbean because it provides an interesting and fresh angle from which to approach security.
-The region is a melting pot of social, economic and security issues – we believe that the artwork chosen from this competition will reflect that.”
+The region is a melting pot of social, economic and security issues – we hope that the artwork chosen from this competition will reflect that.

-The exhibition will also be displayed online and is part of a conference titled ‘Caribbean In/Securities and Creativity: Diasporic Dialogues’.
-It also features a major new artwork by sculptor Sonia Barrett based on interviews about security and creativity with people in the Caribbean community in Leeds.
+The exhibition opens in June as part of a conference titled ‘Caribbean In/Securities and Creativity: Diasporic Dialogues’.
+It also features a major new artwork by Yorkshire-based sculptor Sonia Barrett based on interviews about security and creativity with people in the Caribbean community in Leeds.
 Her work 'Merging with the sound radical immediate black joy' is pictured above.

 CARISCC is an international research network which links leading universities in Caribbean studies.
-It has a full programme of events running until December 2018.
+It has a full programme of events running between January 2016 and December 2018.
 The network comprises of the Universities of Birmingham, Leeds, Dundee, Glasgow, Amsterdam, West Indies and Brock University, in Ontario, Canada.

-Members are holding their third Postgraduate Conference on Caribbean In/securities and Creativity alongside the international research network meeting at the University of West Indies (Mona), Jamaica, from 15-17 January, 2018.
+Members are holding their second Postgraduate Conference on Caribbean In/securities and Creativity alongside the international research network meeting at the University of Leeds from 8 - 10 March 2017.

 Notes to Editors